dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 *   Test Mode for entire volunteer system, which displays a message of your choosing to the public while you test the system
 *   "manage_signup_sheets" capability so you can set up other users who can create and manage sign-up sheets without giving them full admin level access.
 *	Integration with the PTA Member Directory & Contact Form plugin to quickly specify contacts for each sign-up sheet, linked to the contact form with the proper recipient already selected. http://wordpress.org/plugins/pta-member-directory/
-*	Use the free PTA Shortcodes extension to easily generate shortcodes with all possible arguments ( available at https://stephensherrardplugins.com )
+*	Use the free PTA Shortcodes extension to easily generate shortcodes with all possible arguments ( available at https://wordpress.org/plugins/pta-shortcodes/ )
 *	Version 1.4 adds Wordpress Multisite compatibility
-*	Version 1.4.2 adds Spanish translation by Simon Samson at http://sitestraduction.com -- half-price translation services for non-profits
-*	Version 1.4.5 Includes French translation, and updated Spanish translation, by Simon Samson at http://sitestraduction.com

 == Installation ==